rafa2kx/rxnt/README.md

 ## Database

 The SQL Server database is automatically initialized when the container starts.
-The database schema is created using Entity Framework migrations.
+The API applies Entity Framework Core migrations on startup to create/update the schema.

 - **Default Password**: Rxnt2024!Secure
 - **Port**: 1433